katoch99/Emotion-Recognition/README.md

 # Emotion Recognition using Keras

-***Abstract:** The interaction between human beings and computers will be more natural if computers are able to perceive and respond to human non-verbal communication such as emotions.
-In recent years deep learning has progressed much in the field of image classification.
-The project titled "Emotion Recognition using Keras" has been developed to use Convolutional Neural Networks (CNNs) to detect the emotion state of the human.
-A data set of different facial expression is used which contains different emotes for machine learning.
-These different emotes used for training are "angry, disgust, fear, happy, neutral, sad and surprise".
-The labelled facial images from facial expression dataset are sent to CNN and CNN is trained by these images.
-Then, proposed CNN model makes a determination which facial expression is performed.
-Recognition can be performed on a locally stored video file or real-time through a live webcam feed using OpenCV.
-The web application interface is built using Flask.*

 1.  **INTRODUCTION**

 A facial recognition system is a technology capable of identifying or verifying a person from a digital image or a video frame from a video source.
 There are multiple methods in which facial recognition systems work, but in general, they work by comparing selected facial features from given image with faces within a database.
 It is also described as a Biometric Artificial Intelligence based application that can uniquely identify a person by analyzing patterns based on the person's facial textures and shape.